-Introducing Toon: A Human-Readable Format for Cartoon Data
+Introducing TOON: A Token-Efficient Format for LLM Prompts

 📝 Format Design 5 min read